“All that we are is the result of what we have thought: it is founded on our thoughts, it is made up of our thoughts.”

 Awareness is usually identified with an individual self, separate from everything else.
 But that belief is misplaced.
-What is separate is the mental and physical phenomenon that make up an individual life stream.
+What’s separate is the mental and physical phenomenon that make up an individual life.
 Awareness itself is neither separate or not separate, existent or non-existent.
 When it’s relaxed and turned inward it’s clear and open, devoid of characteristics.

 Suzuki Roshi used to say that we should put our faith in nothing.
 I’d go even further and say that we should also “identify” with nothing.
 The way to identify with nothing is to simply let go of external concerns and return to our ever-present clear awareness.
 Although it’s nothing, it turns out to be the source or essence of everything, past, present and future — while still remaining transcendent and undefiled.

 THE SWORD OF MENTAL DISCRIMINATION

 The word Tarot can be translated as The Book.
 “Reading” the Tarot, usually refers to its use in fortunetelling, but the Tarot can also be read much like one might read a book — with an eye to gaining knowledge.